ericfields/StockBot/README.md

 /quote MYSTUFF
 ```

-See [PORTFOLIO.md](documentation/PORTFOLIO.md) for more info on tracking and quoting portfolios.
+Portfolios are disabled by default.
+See [PORTFOLIO.md](documentation/PORTFOLIO.md) for more info on enabling Portfolios support, as well as instructions on tracking and quoting portfolios.

 ### News